aiverify-foundation/moonshot/.github/developing-workflows.md

 Developing GitHub Workflows
 ===========================
-These instructions are used to develop Github workflows in a non-main branch instead of in the main branch to avoid creating unwanted commit records to the main branch.
+Follow these instructions to develop Github workflows in a non-main branch instead of in the main branch to avoid creating unwanted commit records to the main branch.

-Workflows created in a non-main branch can be only be run via CLI as follows:
+Workflows created in a non-main branch can only be run via CLI as follows:

 `gh workflow run <workflow-name> --ref <branch-name> -f <parameter-name>=<parameter-value>`

-For example, to run a workflow called License File Generation:
+For example, to run a workflow called License File Generation created in the ci-workflow-dev branch:

 `gh workflow run 'License File Generation' --ref ci-workflow-dev -f repo=aiverify-foundation/moonshot -f branch=ci-workflow-dev`

-Before you can run the workflow via CLI, it must first appear in the workflow list when you run the following command:
+To run the workflow via CLI, it must appear in the workflow list when you run the following command:

 `gh workflow list`